-This code is designed to supplement ProPublica’s Conflict of Interest Policy (required by the Internal Revenue Service) and set out our expectations and aspirations for the conduct of our newsroom and editorial contributors.
+This code is designed to supplement ProPublica’s Conflict of Interest Policy (required by the IRS) and set out our expectations and aspirations for the conduct of our newsroom and editorial contributors.
 Employees who are not involved in the shaping of ProPublica’s editorial content are also expected to adhere to the highest of ethical standards, with certain separate guidelines as outlined below.

 The mission of ProPublica is to practice and promote investigative journalism in the public interest.
-All of the values stated here, and the rules set out here, are intended to contribute to that mission.
+All of the values and guidelines stated here are intended to contribute to that mission.
 Much of the language below draws on similar policies in place at other distinguished American news organizations.
-The code also reflects what we and others have learned over many years.
-At the same time, however, this code is not immutable.
-Most of it consists of guidelines; exceptional circumstances may require exceptions to these rules.
-We expect to continue to learn, and, as we do so, to revise this document in light of further insight and experience.
+The code also reflects what we have learned over many years.
+However, this code is not immutable.
+Most of it consists of guidelines, and extraordinary circumstances may require exceptions.
+We expect to continue revising this document in light of further insight and experience.

 Everyone affiliated with ProPublica is encouraged to discuss the matters within the ambit of this code and to make that discussion a continuing part of our work.
 Indeed, the most important wisdom about dealing with these questions is: When in doubt, ask.